 How did we end up here?

-Ken and I met at the aptly-named “Open Source Circular Economy Conference” in 2018.
+Ken and Paul met at the aptly-named “Open Source Circular Economy Days” in 2018.
 We didn’t know at the time that this theme would stay with us until today.
 We became close friends, and we’d spend hours talking about the structural issues our society and planet face: from waste to climate change, from human rights abuses to the refugee crisis.

-It was a good match: two angry but curious people with complementary skills: Ken in industrial design and mechanical engineering, and me in UX design and economics.
+It was a good match: two open and funky minds with complementary skills: Ken in industrial design, engineering and manufacturing, and Paul in UX design and economics.
 Ken has seen the creation process from sketch to production in China, while I have witnessed how e-waste piles up in Ivory Coast.